Battle of Bergen (1759): Background

 As the campaigning season of 1759 opened, Prince Ferdinand stole a march on the French by moving out of winter quarters in late March.
 His destination was Frankfurt, where the French had a base on the Main River.
 The intent was to drive the French out of Westphalia and seize the initiative for the allies.
 By the end of the month, his army comprised some 27,000 men grouped into three divisions.
-One was commanded by Ferdinand himself, one by Prince Isenburg, and the third by the Duke of Holstein-Gottorp.
+One was commanded by Ferdinand himself, one by Prince Johann Casimir of Isenburg-Birstein, and the third by the Duke of Holstein-Gottorp.

 Operations commenced with the seizing of Fulda and Meiningen from troops of the Imperial army under Field Marshal von Zweibrücken.
 As the Imperial army retreated into Bohemia, Ferdinand moved into Hesse hoping to fall upon Broglie's corps before it could be reinforced.

-Broglie, however, was able to reinforce his corps with a contingent of Saxons under the General von Dyhrn (Dyherrn) along with other French regiments that he was able to assemble.
+Broglie, however, was able to reinforce his corps with a contingent of Saxons under the General von Dyhern along with other French regiments that he was able to assemble.
 He placed his small army at the fortified town of Bergen and awaited developments.